matt-harvey/git_curate/README.md

 To start working on `git_curate`, `git clone` and `cd` into your fork of the repo, then run `bin/setup` to install dependencies.

-For a list of Rake tasks that are available in the development environment, run `rake -T`.
+To run the test suite, run `rake spec`.
+For a list of other Rake tasks, run `rake -T`.

 ## License